Prince Harry & His Father, Charles, Look Like Twins In Throwback Footage

-Blame the difference in their ages, but if you were to compare recent photos of Prince Charles and son, Prince Harry, you probably wouldn’t see a family resemblance between them.
-However, in some throwback photos of Prince Charles shared by the official Clarence House account in honor of his 70th birthday, the resemblance is definitely there.
+Blame the difference in their ages if you like — but if you were to compare recent photos of Prince Charles and his son, Prince Harry, you may not see a family resemblance between them.
+However, in some throwback photos of Prince Charles shared by the official Clarence House account in honor of his 70th birthday, the resemblance becomes more evident.

-In fact, in side-by-side comparison of photos of the younger father and his son, the family resemblance is so uncanny that they could pass for brothers — maybe even twins.
+In fact, in a side-by-side comparison of the photos of the younger father and his son, the family resemblance is so uncanny that they could pass for brothers — maybe even twins.

 Princess Diana, born as Diana Frances Spencer, always maintained that the Duke of Sussex got his red hair from the Spencer bloodline.
-Nonetheless, it’s clear that after comparing the fiery red beards of the regal father and his son in the throwback photo below, that Harry received a good part of his genes from the Windsors.
+Nonetheless, it’s likely that — after comparing the fiery red beards of the regal father and his son in the throwback photo below — Harry received a good part of his genes from the Windsors.

 Upon examination of the photo, readers can see that a normally clean-shaven Prince Charles is wearing a full and red-hued beard, much like the one Prince Harry sports now.